ibireme/yyjson/doc/API.md

 ```

 ## Reader flag
-yyjson provides a set of flags for JSON reader.<br/>
+The library provides a set of flags for JSON reader.<br/>
 You can use a single flag, or combine multiple flags with bitwise `|` operator.

 ● **YYJSON_READ_NOFLAG**<br/>